qwqVictor/PDFPrinter-WinPHP/README.md

 # PDFPrinter-WinPHP

 This is a simple PHP script to execute PDFtoPrinter.exe in order to print an uploaded PDF file.
+Recently added support for scanning.

 [中文版本](README.zh.md)

 ## Usage

 Edit config.php according to your preferences  in `html` and then have fun!

 ## Something to say

 This project is just for me.
 My old printer,  Canon ImageClass MF3222, could only work on Windows platform.
 But I'm a Mac user.
 So I decided to make this project.
 And now it has been running on a Windows Server 2008 R2 virtual machine  on my home CentOS server for a few days.
 (To someone boring: Don't consider reporting me as a pirate to Microsoft.
 I have a license for Windows Server 2008 R2.)